cgbartnik/cgbartnik.github.io/_publications/2019-04-18-youtube_talk.md

 # Conference Talk: Scene Perception and Affordances

-I recently gave a talk at [Conference XYZ] where I discussed how the human brain perceives real-world affordances in scenes.
+I recently gave a Contributed talk at CCN 2023 where I discussed how the human brain perceives real-world affordances in scenes.

-{% include video id="pwFh_b8hk-c" provider="youtube" %}
+{% include video id="pwFh_b8hk-c?start=4154" provider="youtube" %}

 ---